-- 5. "Parent" shall mean a person's father or mother; or if one parent has custody of an unemancipated person, the person having custody; or if there is a guardian or legal custodian of an unemancipated person, that there are not circumstances indicating that such guardianship or custodianship was created primarily for the purpose of conferring the status of an in-state student on such unemancipated person. - 6.
-"Continuance enrollment" shall mean enrollment at a public higher educational institution or institution of this State as a full-time student, as such term is defined by the governing body of said public higher educational institution or institutions, for a normal academic year or years or the appropriate portion or portions thereof since the beginning of the period for which continuous enrollment is claimed.
-Such person need not enroll in summer sessions or other such inter-sessions beyond the normal academic year in order that his or her enrollment be deemed "continuous".
+5. "Parent" shall mean a person's father or mother.
+If there is a non-parental guardian or legal custodian of an unemancipated person, then "parent" shall mean such guardian or legal custodian, provided that there are not circumstances indicating that such guardianship or custodianship was created primarily for the purpose of conferring the status of an in-state student on such unemancipated person.

+"Continuance enrollment" shall mean enrollment at a 6. public higher educational institution or institution of this State as a full-time student, as such term is defined by the governing body of said public higher educational institution or institutions, for a normal academic year or years or the appropriate portion or portions thereof since the beginning of the period for which continuous enrollment is claimed.
+Such person need enroll sessions in summer or inter-sessions beyond the normal academic year in order that his or her enrollment be deemed "continuous."
 Enrollment shall be deemed continuous notwithstanding lapses in enrollment occasioned solely by the scheduling of the commencement and/or termination of the academic years, or appropriate portion thereof, of the public higher educational institutions in which such person enrolls.

+.
 RULES FOR DETERMINATION OF STATUS

-- 1. Every person having his or her domicile in this State shall be classified "in-state" for fee and tuition purposes and for admission purposes. - Every person not having his or her domicile in this State shall be classified "out-of-state" for said purposes. - 3.
-The domicile of an unemancipated person is that of his or her parent. - 4.
-The domicile of a married person shall be determined independent of the domicile of the spouse.
+- Every person having his or her domicile in this state shall be classified "in-state" for fee and tuition purposes and for admission purposes. - 2.
+Every person not having his or her domicile in this state shall be classified "out-of-state" for said purposes. - The domicile of an unemancipated person is that of his or her parent. - 4.
+The spouse of a student classified as "in-state" shall also be classified "in-state."

-OUT-OF-STATE STUDENTS WHO ARE NOT REQUIRED TO PAY OUT-OF-STATE TUITION
+OUT-OF-STATE STUDENTS WHO ARE NOT REQUIRED TO PAY OUT-OF-STATE TUITION his or her enrollment at a public higher educational institution or institutions shall be continuous.

 1. An unemancipated, currently enrolled student shall be reclassified out-of-state should his or her parent, having theretofore been domiciled in the State, remove from the State.
-However, such student shall not be required to pay out-of-state tuition nor be treated as an out-of-state student for admission purposes so long as his or her enrollment at a public higher educational institution or institutions shall be continuous.
+However, such student shall not be required to pay out-of-state tuition nor be treated as an out-of-state student for admission purposes so long as